DInterview-MG/MGConferenceApp/README.md

 # MG Conference App

+Simple 1:1 video conferencing app for Android using mediasoup and WebRTC.

 ## Features

 * At startup, prompts the user for the hostname and port of the signaling server, and allows them